Echoes of a pandemic: Experts fear lessons from the 2009 H1N1 vaccine drive are being ignored

 “Then, everybody went back to business as usual, knowing the next pandemic was coming,” Moore said.
 “We knew we would have to rebuild everything all over again.”

-Now, as the United States ramps up for a vaccination drive against the novel coronavirus, boosted by reports of very promising results from two prominent clinical trials, Moore and other experts are frustrated that many of the lessons of the 2009 H1N1 pandemic have not been addressed, from ongoing investments in public health infrastructure to the use of transparent, fact-based communication strategies.
+Now, as the United States ramps up for a vaccination drive against the novel coronavirus, boosted by reports of promising results from two major clinical trials, Moore and other experts are frustrated that many of the lessons of the 2009 H1N1 pandemic have not been addressed, from ongoing investments in public health infrastructure to the use of transparent, fact-based communication strategies.
 Some of those insights have been neglected, some blatantly ignored, while other conundrums loom, unsolved, over the upcoming distribution of the coronavirus vaccines.

 Federal officials have been urging state and local health departments to heed lessons from 2009 even as they warn that the immunization program ahead will be far more complex.

-Instead of tweaking an influenza vaccine to attack a new strain as they did in 2009, companies such as Pfizer and Moderna, who both reported their products are more than 90 percent effective, are inventing new technologies to counter a new disease.
+Instead of tweaking an influenza vaccine to attack a new strain as they did in 2009, the two companies that reported this month that their vaccines show above 90 percent efficacy — pharmaceutical giant Pfizer and biotech firm Moderna — are inventing new technologies to counter a new disease.
 While H1N1 disproportionately affected people under age 65, those at greatest risk from covid-19, the illness caused by the coronavirus, include the elderly and people with preexisting conditions, whose weakened immune systems typically render vaccines less effective.
 And next year, people will probably need two doses — spaced three or four weeks apart — of a vaccine that may be delivered in large batches and have to be stored at ultracold temperatures.

 The most frequently cited lesson from the H1N1 response is common to the current pandemic and may already be hampering the upcoming distribution of the coronavirus vaccines: the danger of overly ambitious government messaging.